subconsciousnetwork/subtext/specification.md

  (text "for breakfast"))
 ```

+Blank blocks have no presentational meaning in Subtext, but are often used in markup source code for readability reasons.

+Clients MAY ignore blank lines for the purpose of rendering.

+However, parsers SHOULD NOT discard blank blocks.
+Instead, they should preserve them in the source representation, so that they may be written back out as blank lines, when rendering markup.

 When parsing Subtext, blank lines are defined as any number of `\s` or `\t` characters, followed by a [Universal Newline](#universal-newlines).

 The following sequences of characters are all valid blank lines for the purpose of parsing.
 (Since space characters are invisible, the following examples are described using escape characters):